SalishSeaCast/SalishSeaCmd/docs/subcommands.rst

                             Suppress checking of the initial conditions link.
                             Useful if you are submitting a job to wait on a previous job
+      --no-deflate          Do not include "salishsea deflate" command in the bash script.
+Use this option if you are using on-the-fly deflation in XIOS-2; i.e. you are using 1 XIOS-2 process and have the compression_level="4" attribute
+                            set in all of the file_group definitions in your file_def.xml file.
       --no-submit           Prepare the temporary run directory, and the bash script to execute the NEMO run, but don't submit the run to the queue.
 This is useful during development